Afrosiyob High-Speed Rail

 Route Engineering Challenges

-• Long stretch through uninhabited desert requiring reliable onboard systems
+• Long stretch through uninhabited desert between Jizzakh and Samarkand requiring reliable onboard systems and no in-route rescue

-• Sandstorm exposure on Bukhara–Tashkent corridor requires special sealing
+• Sandstorm exposure on the Bukhara–Tashkent corridor — special sealing on traction motors and brake calipers required

 Maximum Speed